One college, two dynamic campuses

 How to take an in-person tour of CCA

 We offer separate campus tours at San Francisco and Oakland, Mondays through Fridays (unless we’re on a holiday or academic break), at the following times.
-Tours in January are limited to Mondays and Fridays.
+We also offer campus tours on select Saturdays and Sundays.

 - Oakland campus undergraduate tours begin at 10 am on most weekdays and depart from the Admissions office in Irwin Student Center